 Because the majority of all U.S. critical infrastructure is privately owned, the effectiveness of vulnerability assessments depends upon the voluntary collaboration of private sector owners and operators.
-To further enhance the security and resilience of the nation's critical infrastructure, Protective Security Advisors (PSAs) conduct Enhanced Critical Infrastructure Protection (ECIP) visits.
-During an ECIP visit, PSAs focus on coordination, outreach, training, education, and building existing relationships with federal, state, local, tribal, territorial, and private sector partners.
+To further enhance the security and resilience of the nation's critical infrastructure, Protective Security Advisors (PSAs) conduct Assist Visits.
+During an Assist Visit, PSAs focus on coordination, outreach, training, education, and building existing relationships with federal, state, local, tribal, territorial, and private sector partners.

-Special Reports on Vulnerabilities & Indicators of Terrorist Activity
+Special Reports on Vulnerabilities and Indicators of Terrorist Activity

 The Department facilitates information sharing between the government and individual sites and industry sectors, as well as between facilities and sectors, by offering comparative assessment data that supports national-level, cross-sector risk analysis of nationally significant critical infrastructure.